tensorflow/swift/docs/DifferentiableFunctions.md

   that cannot be differentiated.
 * The function to differentiate is opaque, i.e. it is a function parameter with a non-`@differentiable` function type.
-* The function to differentiate is defined in another module.
+* The function to differentiate is defined in another module, and is neither marked with `@differentiable` nor has a registered derivative.
 * The function to differentiate uses [control flow](https://docs.swift.org/swift-book/LanguageGuide/ControlFlow.html) (if-statements, switch-statements, loops, etc).
 This restriction will be